AlicanAkyol/sems/README.md

 # Anti Sandbox and Anti Virtual Machine Tool

 The project is maked for malware researcher.

+## How to Work it?
+cuckoo_detection.exe is run any sandbox.
+If something is found, it is reported like vmware.txt at sandbox's result report.
+If cuckoo_detection.exe is run any virtual machine, when something is found it will shown at command interpreter.

+Example of virtualbox is below;

 ### VirtualBox Detection
   - Files